Stepney Community Trust (SCT)

 The Stepney Community Trust (STC) has a long history of community action and supporting local people in the Whitechapel / Stepney areas of the London Borough of Tower Hamlets.

-Since the establishment of this charity, we have been financially and otherwise supported by the London Borough of Tower Hamlets.
-In addition, we have received financial support from a large number of Trusts and Foundations.
+Since establishing this charity, we have been financially and otherwise supported by the London Borough of Tower Hamlets.
+In addition, we have received financial support from many Trusts and Foundations.

 The Austin & Hope Pilkington Trust